Transfers & Visiting Students

 Please note that all documents must be sent to LSAC except for the Letter of Good Standing.
 Students should request that the Letter of Good Standing be sent from either their law school’s registrar or dean’s office to the NDLS Office of Admissions via physical mail or email.
 Further instructions regarding this document are available via the application form on LSAC’s website.

 The Admissions Committee welcomes the opportunity to get to know applicants through an interview.
 The interview is also intended to give applicants an opportunity to ask any questions they may have about the admissions process, the Law School, or the University.
-The Office of Admissions prefers that interviews are done via phone but they may also be conducted in person or via Skype.
+The Office of Admissions prefers that interviews are done via Zoom but they may also be conducted in person or via phone.

 Scholarship and Loan Assistance